| | |

 Server.
 During this session we will discuss pitfalls to avoid and optimization

-What to avoid doing when your data is in the cloud, sometimes perception is as important as reality
+techniques in order to get Access working great even if the data is web hosted.
+What to avoid doing when your data is in the cloud, sometimes perception is as important as reality What speed standard should you shoot for and how can it be achieved? (overcoming web latency)

 How to avoid using JET or ACE engine in queries and in your code.
 (Hint: Maximize the use of SQL